-What happens when there is failure ie: wash out from too much rain underneath, and without a properly compacted substrate, you can have the substrate washing out from flooding, heavy floods, constant flow of water eventually eroding underneath, the stabilization grid will hold that substrate together so that it’s not possible to wash out.
-The gravel can’t go through the walls of the grid, so it holds it in place.
+When there is failure such as washing out from too much rain underneath, and without a properly compacted substrate, you can have the substrate washing out.
+This happens from normal flooding, heavy floods, and the constant flow of water eventually eroding the substrate and gravel.
+A stabilization grid (or cellular confinement system) will hold the substrate in place so that it’s not possible to wash out.
+The gravel can’t travel through the walls of the grid, so it holds it all together and in place.

 One of the bigger dangers is the freeze/thaw expansion and contraction issue that is extremely common in the climates of the upper forty-eight states in America and around the world.
 When you have snow and wintry weather, warm weather, then freezing weather, warm weather, and moisture-cycling, the moisture gets underneath the pavers and freezes.
 And, as we all know, when you look at ice cubes in your freezer, they all have a hump in them because when water freezes, it expands.
 So, you’re going to get the substrate holding water.
 If there is quick freezing overnight, the water will expand and therefore, your whole installation will heave up a little bit.